Best Trick-or-Treat Neighborhoods in Connecticut for Kids and Families

 Compo Beach Area—Westport

-Short driveways (check!), Flat terrain (check!)
-Hundreds of sugar crazed children roaming the streets (check!).
-You can park at the Soundview lot and work your way through the adorable little streets lining the Sound.
+Compo Beach offers a trifecta: short driveways (check!), flat terrain (check!), and hundreds of sugar-crazed children roaming the streets (check!).
+You can park at the Soundview Lot and work your way through the adorable little streets lining the Sound.

-This is THE Trick-or-Treat neighborhood in Westport.
-Crowds start to arrive as soon as the sun starts setting - so make sure you get there early.
-Trick-or-Treating ends promptly at 9:00.
-I have heard that the crowds can be a little overwhelming for the toddling crowd, but it is great for older kids!
+This is THE trick-or-treat neighborhood in Westport.
+Crowds start to arrive as soon as the sun starts setting, so make sure you get there early.
+Trick-or-Treating ends promptly at 9:00 pm.
+I have heard that the crowds can be a little overwhelming for the toddler crowd, but it is great for older kids!

 Best Trick-or-Treat Neighborhoods in Litchfield County